ONLINE AND IN PERSON COUNSELING

 • Things about the method or approach.

-We’ll take all of this into account in order to help you experience change.
+We’ll take all of this into account in order to help you recover.

 MY METHODS